NicolasNewman/MultiLang-TTS/README.md

 > Intelligent TTS Software

+## NOTE: This software is currently in alpha testing

 ![](header.png)

 MultiLang TTS is a text-to-speech software that utilizes Google's WaveNet technology to create human-like speech [(read more about WaveNet)](https://arxiv.org/pdf/1609.03499.pdf).
 Unlike software currently using WaveNet, MultiLang TTS allows you to supply your own API key.
 This avoids having to pay a 3rd party for their software to access this technology.